 This one to one yoga lesson was soft, calming and to my relief, minimal instructions were given.
 My friend covered me with a blanket at the end of the session to let me rest and receive the relaxation of Svassana, which is when you lie on your back to chill out at the end of class.
 I had never ever felt so at home and at peace with myself.
 For a few moments, life felt simple and that there was nothing to do, other than be.
 It is one of my greatest delights to be able to teach one to one yoga myself now.

 Since that day in 2014 I gradually developed my Yoga practice.
 I tried many styles of Yoga to see which felt like ‘my yoga’ from the regimen and sweat of Ashtanga Yoga to the stillness of Yoga Nidra (yogic sleep).
 I definitely encourage people to try various styles of Yoga to see what you like, and once you’ve found one style you really like, you don’t even have to stick to just that style.
 It’s good to mix things up.
 That’s how I found my yoga practice and the style in which I teach.
 My teacher training course taught me to teach Hatha Yoga (more about Hatha here).
-This ancient form of physical practice very much informs my teaching style and my holistic approach to life.
-Hatha Yoga is bout experiencing and uniting opposites so that they body can experience many sensations, all of which promote wellness, vitality and enable the body’s relaxation response to awaken.
+This medieval form of physical yoga practice very much informs my teaching style and my holistic approach to life.
+Hatha Yoga is about experiencing and uniting opposites so that they body can experience many sensations, all of which promote wellness, vitality and enable the body’s relaxation response to awaken.
+When we cultivate the relaxation response by dedicating small amounts of time to practise resting we are giving ourselves chance to relalign, regroup and give body and mind the break they so desperately need.
+Rest is not a luxury to be earned.
+Rest it a priority for alleivating stress.

-I teach Yoga because it is an accessible practice than can let people feel good.
+I teach Yoga because when taught with patience and compassion, it is an accessible practice than can let people feel good.
+I want YOU to feel good.
 When we feel good, our stress levels decrease, when stress levels decrease our body’s can move from protection mode into the growth zone.
 The growth zone is where healing happens and feelings of wellbeing and relaxation occur.
 The cell biologist Bruce Lipton PHD writes at length about the importance of relaxation as a catalyst for allowing our bodies to recover from anything from PTSD to low level anxiety.
 When we feel at home with who we are, when we feel we are enough, we can thrive.

 Let’s Thrive Together.